sendgrid/sendgrid-go/README.md

-#SendGrid-Go
+# SendGrid-Go

 SendGrid Helper Library to send emails very easily using Go.

-Need a generic SMTP transport that supports file attachments?
-Read below
+This library is built on top of [smtpmail](https://github.com/elbuo8/smtpmail) which provides a simple way to send emails using generic SMTP transport.

 ##Installation